Oneirag/pyomo_windows/README.md

 You might face errors in the first execution.
 If in your install you cannot write in the default folder, try Optionally, if you want models to be downloaded in a different location, than

+## Testing
+Run tests in `test_solvers.py`.
+First execution will be slow as models have to be downloaded